 Voluntary and obligatory registration

 In Poland, voluntary VAT registration is possible for entrepreneurs whose income in the last tax year did not exceed PLN 200 000.
 This VAT exemption is related to sales limit with some limitations for specific sectors.
-The possibility of voluntary registration is also available in selected cases whereas a rule VAT exemption is applicable.
+The possibility of voluntary registration is also available in selected cases whereas a VAT exemption rule is applicable.

 The threshold for compulsory VAT registration is PLN 200 000 turnover.
 Entities exceeding this amount are obliged to register.
 Performing taxable transaction or exceeding the threshold triggers the registration duty which should be performed by filing specific form.